Wild silk wrap dress Halter neck Open back Ties at neck and waist

-- Wild silk comes from Tussar silkworms.
-As the name of the fabric suggests, the Tussar silkworms live in the wild.
-Tussar silkworms feed on the Arjun tree.
+Wild silk is made by silkworms.
+As the name of the fabric suggests, the silkworms live in the wild.
+Wild silkworms feed on and live in trees.

-- The process of making wild silk is also known as non-violent, which is when the silk is processed without killing the silkworm.
-For around 30 days the silkworm grows and munches on castor leaves until it reaches its final size.
+The process of making wild silk is also known as non-violent, which is when the silk is processed without killing the silkworm.
+For around 30 days the silkworm grows and munches on tree leaves until it reaches its final size.
 It then starts to spin its cocoon, which takes another 15 days.
-Once the moth leaves its cocoon, the silk is processed.
+Once the moth leaves its cocoon, the silk is collected and processed into yarn.